How to Create a Building Property Compliance Register: Best Practices and Technology

 This end-to-end trace builds an auditable trail and speeds remediation.
 It also supports better owner and tenant communication with timely, consistent updates.

-Training your team on compliance procedures
+How do you train your team on compliance procedures?

 Even the best compliance register fails without proper team adoption.
 Start with clear role definitions—who inspects what, who approves remedial work, who communicates with tenants and authorities.
 Document these responsibilities and make them part of job descriptions and performance reviews.